Frequently Asked Questions on Blue Abaya

 The blog design and graphics were all designed by blog author Laura Alho.

 “I’m not sure what you meant in this post, and I decided to get offended just in case.
 Why was my comment not published?”

 First, please check that the post you have not understood or that has offended you, was not labeled under ‘humor‘ or ‘satire‘.
-In other words, that post was written tongue-in-cheek, not to be taken seriously, or in a sarcastic style( an example of which you can see in the above reply about the 390 quad bikes).
-So there’s no need to take offense.
+In other words, that post was written tongue-in-cheek, not to be taken seriously, or in a sarcastic style.
+There’s no need to take offense.
 If you still feel the need to write an ignorant, hateful, or just overly negative and miserable comment, it won’t be published.
-This is not the appropriate forum or outlet to make such statements.
+This is not the appropriate forum or outlet to make such comments.